 Moreover, when he made his Test debut against England, he was part of that historic match when Venkataraghvan first time led a side that consists of all-Hindus.
 He played three One Day Internationals between 1978 and 1981, against Pakistan, Australia, and New Zealand.
 Only 11 runs he could make in these ODI’s with two catches.

-The 1981-82 seasons were his best when Reddy showed some batting skills and scored 326 runs at an average of 32.60 with three fifties that includes his career-best of 88 against the Kerala team?
+The 1981-82 seasons were his best when Reddy showed some batting skills and scored 326 runs at an average of 32.60 with three fifties that including his career-best of 88 against the Kerala team.

 From 1982-83 till 1985-86, Bharath Reddy captained the Tamil Nadu side.
 In one of the matches, he took six catches in the second innings against Kerala in 1982-83.
 After retirement, he worked for Chemplast and also helped to run training camps in Madras.
 Under his training camp, he finds the talent of Dinesh Karthik and Balaji.